How to get rid of Cystitis

 Cystitis is a common and uncomfortable infection that affects the urinary tract and bladder.
 Most women will get it at least once in their lifetime.

-It's usually caused by the bacteria E.coli entering the urethra, causing inflammation of the bladder.
-Symptoms of cystitis include a constant need to urinate, a stinging sensation whilst urinating, cloudy or smelly urine, and pain in the lower abdomen.
+It's usually caused by the bacteria E. coli entering the urethra, which causes inflammation of the bladder.
+Symptoms of cystitis include a constant need to urinate, a stinging sensation while urinating, cloudy or smelly urine, and pain in the lower abdomen.

 While it usually goes away on its own after a few days, there are a number of things you can do to try to help speed up the healing process and get things back to normal.